Rebbe Menachem Mendel Schneerson

 "Many of the population-control techniques being proposed for mass use are categorically unacceptable to Judaism.
 Surgical intervention, in the form of vasectomies (male), oophorectomies, and tubal ligations (female), or abortions, is forbidden to both Jew and non-Jew unless necessitated by life-threatening medical emergencies.
 Abortion is included in the Noachidic prohibition of murder."

-Rabbi Joseph Karasick - Rabbi Joseph Karasick was president of the Orthodox Union from 1966-1972 and chairman of its Board of Directors from 1972-1978.
+Rabbi Joseph Karasick was president of the Orthodox Union from 1966-1972 and chairman of its Board of Directors from 1972-1978.
+Rabbi Karasick passed away on August 24th 2020 at the age of 98.

 “In Judaism, the life of an unborn child is sacred and only when it is a threat to the mother can the moral issue of abortion be resolved.
 For each person to decide arbitrarily, on the basis of economics or convenience, whether a fetus is to survive is literally for man to play G-d and is religiously blasphemous and socially destructive.”